A Mighty Heart (film)

 A Mighty Heart is a 2007 American drama film directed by Michael Winterbottom from a screenplay by John Orloff.
 It is based on the 2003 memoir of the same name by Mariane Pearl.

-The film was screened out of competition at the 2007 Cannes Film Festival, before being released in North America on June 22, 2007.
+The film was screened out of competition at the 2007 Cannes Film Festival, before being released in North America by Paramount Vantage on June 22, 2007.
 A Mighty Heart was met with positive reviews from critics but was a box office failure.

 Plot

 A Mighty Heart is a detailed account of the search for kidnapped Wall Street Journal reporter Daniel Pearl in 2002.

 Pearl was kidnapped in Karachi by supporters of Omar Sheikh.
 The movie also covers efforts by Pakistan's Security Forces, Department of Justice and the U.S. Department of State's Diplomatic Security Service (DSS) to track the kidnappers and bring them to justice.
 Sheikh claimed responsibility for kidnapping and beheading Pearl in 2002.
 He was captured and convicted but is appealing the ruling.